karthikkappagantula/my_tech_notes/aws_learning/README.md

 ### Security Groups (SG)

-SG companion security filtering products in AWS, applied to networks inside VPC.
-SGa are applied to network resources and effect the traffic coming in/to them.
+Security Groups are filtering products in AWS, applied only to networks resources inside VPC and effect the traffic coming in/to them.

 * Every VPC comes with a default SG
 * Each SG contains inbound/outbound rules for IP traffic.
 * SG procesing has NO order - all rules are executed at once.
 There is a deafult implicit DENY.
 SG's cannot explicitly DENY.
 * SG rules are STATEFUL.
 If traffic is allowed IN, it's corresponding return traffic is automatically allowed - this cannot be changed.
 The same applies to outbound traffic, its return communications are automatically permitted. ==> You do not have to worry about ephemeral ports.
+* Can be used as role based security rules that can be used by any other security groups - reducing admin overhear.

 * * *
 [Top](#table-of-contents-)